 Besides limiting believes around spirituality, there is another barrier to experiencing the Divine and that is “spiritual bypassing.”
 This is a term coined by psychologist John Wellwood, which refers to using spirituality as a way of avoiding dealing with painful feelings or unhealed wounds.

 To clarify this concept, below I discuss a “spiritual bypassing” from my own journey.

-During the Divine Integration workshop I referred to earlier, I realized that I was giving my whole life to spirit, but I was not giving my whole spirit to life!
+During my coaching sessions, I realized that I was giving my whole life to spirit, but I was not giving my whole spirit to life!

 Thus, feeling lack of belonging and acceptance and separation from God propelled me to detach from this reality and wanting to transcend it through spirituality.
 Spirituality was my painkiller to numb and repress my feelings, which is obviously unhealthy and not the way to go!